paulpiazza/documentation/docs/javascript/section_61.md

 How would we get that sum of remaining elements?
 Easy!
 We’d take the first element of the remaining elements and add it to the… Maybe you can understand why recursion can be a tricky subject!

-In programming, recursion means a function definition will include an invocation of the function **within its own body.** Here’s a pseudo-code example:
+In programming, recursion means a function definition will include an invocation of the function **within its own body.** Here’s a plaintext-code example:

 ```
 define function, speller  if there are no more letters    print "all done"  print the first letter  invoke speller with the given name minus the first letter